 We use the AQA board for Further Maths.

-At the end of the course, there are three written papers, each two hours long.
-Each paper counts for one-third of the A-level, and assesses the following:
+At the end of the course, there are four written papers, each two hours long.

 Paper 1 – topics in Area 1 Further Pure Mathematics